 By perfect sight is not meant, necessarily, the perfect visual perception of words, letters, or objects, of a more or less complicated form.
 To see perfectly the color alone is sufficient, and the easiest color to see perfectly is black.
 But perfect sight is never continuous, careful scientific tests having shown that it is seldom maintained for more than a few minutes and usually not so long.
-For practical purposes in the relief of pain, therefore, the memory is more satisfactory than sight, fort.
+For practical purposes in the relief of pain, therefore, the memory is more satisfactory than sight.

+When black is remembered perfectly a temporary, if not a permanent, relief of pain always results.
+The skin may be pricked with a sharp instrument without causing discomfort.
 The lobe of the ear may be pinched between the nails of the thumb and first finger, and no pain will be felt.
 At the same time the sense of touch becomes more acute.
 The senses of taste, smell and hearing are also improved, while the efficiency of the mind is increased.
 The ability to distinguish different temperatures is increased, but one does not suffer from heat or cold.
-Organic conditions may not be changed; but all of the functional symptoms, such as fever, weakness and shock, which these conditions cause, are relieved.
+Organic conditions may not be changed; but all of the functional symptoms, such as fever, weakness, and shock, which these conditions cause, are relieved.
 Patients who have learned to remember black under all circumstances no longer dread to visit the dentist.
 When they remember a period the drill causes them no pain, and they are not annoyed even by the extraction of teeth.
-It is possible to perform surgical operations without anæsthetics when the patient is able to remember black perfectly.
+It is possible to perform surgical operations without anaesthetics when the patient is able to remember black perfectly.
 The following are only a few of many equally striking cases which might be given of the relief or prevention of pain by this means: